 e7 Health offers Department of Transportation Medical Exam

 Periodic medical exams are required by the Department of Transportation for all Commercial Drivers.
+We offer same day or next day appointments and allow you to book your appointments online!
 This is to ensure the ability of the driver to safely operate a commercial vehicle.
 Our Health Care Providers are listed on The National Registry of Certified Medical Examiner who have been trained, tested and certified to perform medical examinations for commercial motor vehicle (CMV) drivers in interstate commerce.

 The certified medical examiner would: